This is the perfect recipe for making gluten-free cut out cookies that can be frosted and enjoyed on any occasion.

 - Cut out the dough with selected cookie cutters, and place the cookies on the baking sheet.
 Make sure the cookies are not touching.

 - Reform and roll out the scrap dough, then continue cutting more cookies.

 - Bake for 10 to 12 minutes.
 Remove from the oven, and let the cookies cool for 5 minutes on the cookie sheet before removing them to a cooling rack.
 Cool completely before decorating.

 - Store in an airtight container for up to 5 days.

-Gluten-free flour isn't like regular flour; it doesn't absorb moisture like wheat.
-As with any gluten-free recipe, using the same flour suggested is recommended, and substitutions are highly discouraged.
+- Gluten-free flour absorbs less moisture compared to regular flour.
+As with any gluten-free recipe, using the same amount of flour provided in the recipe is recommended, and substitutions are highly discouraged.